Babes in the Wood murders (Epping Forest): Confession

 Two years after Jebson had initially contacted authorities, on 24 August 1998, he contacted Edmonton Police Station from HM Prison Wakefield.
 On this occasion, he expressed his wish to formally confess to the Babes in the Wood murders.

 According to Jebson, early in the evening of 31 March 1970, he had encountered Blatchford and Hanlon by chance as he drove home from a job interview at a firm located on Ordnance Road, Enfield.
 (Note: Ordnance Road is located less than half a mile from Hanlon's Marrilyne Avenue home.)
 He had lured the children into his Standard Ten vehicle, plied both with alcohol and cannabis and driven the two to the edge of Epping Forest, where he had earlier constructed a hide with willow branches.
 Near this location, Jebson observed an open gateway, which he drove through before parking his vehicle at a location outside the actual copse where he had constructed this hide, but obscured from the view of potential witnesses.

-Inside the copse, Jebson claimed his "aggressive nature" emerged, although, to his frustration, both Blatchford and Hanlon resisted his initial efforts to sexually interfere with them.
+Inside the copse, Jebson claimed his "aggressive nature" emerged as his alter ego—which he termed "Little Ron"—came to the fore although, to his frustration, both Blatchford and Hanlon resisted his initial efforts to sexually interfere with them.
 (Note: The verbatim of this section of Jebson's confession reads: "Inside the copse, my ... aggressive nature started to show.
 Susan didn't want to play, nor did Gary ...
 I tried again.")
 He had then become violent, first sexually assaulting, then strangling Blatchford as Hanlon watched in disbelief "not knowing what to do".
 When the boy remarked that he "[wanted] to go home", Jebson shouted, "You're going nowhere!"
 Hanlon then attempted to fight Jebson, who struck the boy in the face, then raped him as he strangled him.
 He had subsequently remained in the copse with their bodies until the early hours of the following morning before returning home.
 Both bodies were redressed and left lying side by side, approximately one foot apart.
 He had then left the crime scene, taking Blatchford's underwear as a keepsake.

 Jebson further elaborated that, as a convicted child sex offender living locally, he had been questioned by police in relation to the disappearances in the days following the children's murder, but had denied any involvement.
 Sections of the false account as to his movements on the afternoon and evening in question which he provided to investigators were corroborated by independent witnesses, who had seen Jebson inside an Enfield labour exchange shortly before Blatchford and Hanlon disappeared.
 However, the sections of Jebson's statement regarding his movements following his job interview at the Ordnance Road firm in the hours following the children's disappearance were never verified.